-Is this the year you're going to learn to ski?
-To be sure it's fun from your first run, you'll want to brush up on some basics before hitting the bunny slope.
-For tips on how to avoid common newbie mistakes, we turned to Shannon Bahrke, a three-time U.S. Olympian and two-time Olympic freestyle medalist, who—as the Ski Ambassador to The St. Regis Deer Valley located in Deer Valley, Utah—hits the slopes with guests on the very mountain where she won her Silver medal.
+Is this the year you're going to learn how to ski?
+To be sure it's fun from your first run, you'll want to brush up on some how-to-ski basics before hitting the bunny slope.
+For tips on how to avoid common newbie mistakes, we turned to Shannon Bahrke, a three-time U.S. Olympian and two-time Olympic freestyle medalist, who—as the ski ambassador to The St. Regis Deer Valley located in Deer Valley, Utah—hits the slopes with guests on the very mountain where she won her Silver medal.

 "Beginners always under-dress," says Bahrke.
 "They think ‘I'll be out in the sun, so I'll be fine'—and then they're freezing and miserable."
-The cold hard truth: Novices use much more energy than experienced skiers (all that tumbling down and getting up is work!), so they get sweaty and then catch a chill waiting in lift lines and sitting on the chairlift.
+The cold, hard truth: Novices use much more energy than experienced skiers (all that tumbling down and getting up is work!), so they get sweaty and then catch a chill waiting in lift lines and sitting on the chairlift.

 Do: Pile on the layers